 Qualifications and skills needed

-These exams test problem solving and communication skills.
-In addition, GAMSAT examines reasoning in biological and physical sciences.
-Candidates would need to study science independently in order to do well in this section of GAMSAT.
+These exams test problem solving, data analysis and communication skills.
+In addition, the GAMSAT examines reasoning in biological and physical sciences.
+Candidates would need to study science independently in order to do well in this section.

 - good intellectual ability, problem solving and critical skills with an understanding of lifelong learning

 - honesty, integrity and conscientiousness

 - interpersonal skills, empathy, reflectiveness and an awareness of your own limitations